-“If they can help us great, but more importantly, what are we doing to help them is the way I and Justin look at it,” Owens says.
+“If they can help us, great, but more importantly, what are we doing to help them is the way Justin and I look at it,” Owens says.

 The biggest difficulty for Campbell is when employees in recovery relapse.
 She says it’s hard to watch someone slip back into the grips of addiction.